Preventative Steps for Keeping Rodents Out of Your Garage

 Mice and other rodents are tricky little critters, and even the cleanest home may get an occasional visit from one of these pests.
 They’re especially common inside the garage.
 If you find one in your garage, chances are, you’ll end up finding more.
 It’s possible that one snuck in when your garage door was open, but it’s likely that they found some other way in.
-Here are the best ways to keep rodents out of your garage:
+Here are a few preventative measures to help you keep your garage rodent-free:

 Rodents most commonly make their way in through the garage door.
 Even if the door itself is metal, it’s surrounded by a rubber seal which rodents can chew through.
 There are two ways to protect your garage door from this kind of penetration.

 Rodent Block Door Seals

 There is a strip of rubber at the bottom of your garage door.
 It serves to help seal your garage’s opening while also keeping your door and the ground beneath from damaging each other.
 This is one of the areas where rodents often try to chew their way through.

 Garage door rodent seals consist of a rubber strip that wraps around your door’s existing bottom seal.
 Inside this strip is a mixture of fabric and metal that is virtually impossible for rodents to chew through.

 Rodent block seals are compatible with both roll-up and overhead garage doors.
 As an added bonus, they also act as weather seals so your garage stays at a comfortable temperature and your energy bills go down.

 Adjustable Rodent Deterrent for Door Jambs

 The rubber seals on the sides of your garage opening or door are also vulnerable to rodent teeth.
 Oftentimes, people don’t realize how vulnerable these seals are until they already see holes chewed in them.